THE NEW JERUSALEM

 “From darkness to light.”
-“From the power of Satan unto God.”
+“From the power of Satan to God.”

 There is only one means of entering through the gates into the Kingdom of Heaven, and that is by keeping the commandments of God—the scriptural commandments of righteousness and holiness, and the directives given to us personally by the Lord Jesus as He guides our lives.

 Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 (Revelation 22:14)

 If there were one thief, one gossiper, one murderer in the entire new Jerusalem, which is the Wife of the Lamb, God would turn away from it.
 God and the Lamb abide in the city in open revelation and manifestation of Their Persons.
 There are no sinners in the new Jerusalem.

 How and when do we become fit to enter the new Jerusalem?

 How is by the Lord Jesus Christ.
 He deals with us continually until the sin and self-love are destroyed out of us.
 Dying and passing into the spirit realm do not remove sin and self-love from us.
 Sin and self-will originated in the spirit realm.